 By starting a student early in their academic career in your field of research, you have the opportunity to keep a student on your project for multiple semesters.
-The undergraduate researcher will gain knowledge and expertise in the area of research and may also choose to continue on the project into their graduate studies here at Rensselaer.
+The URP Assistant will have a unique opportunity to gain knowledge and expertise in the area of research.
+They could even choose to continue on with the project into their graduate studies here at Rensselaer.

 Every student who applies for an undergraduate research project must have a faculty advisor to oversee his or her project to:

-- Give feedback to the student as she or he drafts the proposal or written statement.
+- Give feedback to the student as they draft the proposal or written statement.

 - Work closely with the student by meeting with the student regularly to give feedback and advice during the course of the research project.

 - Sign off on the Final Report upon completion of the project.
-(Full Time Undergraduate Research only)
+(Full Time Undergraduate Research Summer Program only)

 URP funding comes from the sponsoring faculty or department.
-In addition, the Office of Undergraduate Education will provide URP participants matching funds up to a maximum of $400 per academic semester.
+In addition, the Office of Undergraduate Education will provide matching funds of up to $500 per URP Assistant per academic semester.

 Applications submitted to the Office of Undergraduate Education which do not contain funding from the sponsoring department will not be approved for matching funds.